Skip to main content

 Important

-• Cannot be used with the TargetDefault agent type
+• Can't be used with the TargetDefault agent type

 • The scan fails if any specified pattern matches zero files